SEPTEMBER 15 - BIRTHS

 Murray Gell-Mann

-American theoretical physicist who predicted the existance of quarks, for which he won the 1969 Nobel Prize.
-His first major contribution to high-energy physics was made in 1953, when he demonstrated how some puzzling features of hadrons (particles responsive to the strong force) could be explained by a new quantum number, which he called "strangeness".
+American theoretical physicist who predicted the existence of quarks.
+He was awarded the 1969 Nobel Prize for Physics for his contributions to particle physics.
+His first major contribution to high-energy physics was made in 1953, when he demonstrated how some puzzling features of hadrons (particles responsive to the strong force) could be explained by a new quantum number, which he called “strangeness”.
 In 1964, he (and Yuval Ne'eman) proposed the eightfold way to define the structure of particles.
-This led to Gell-Mann's postulate of the quark, a name he coined.
+This led to Gell-Mann's postulate of the quark, a name he coined (from a word in James Joyce's Finnegan's Wake).

 Jean-Pierre Serre